Tavares, Florida: Groveland Four

-In 1949, the Groveland Four, were wrongly accused of raping a white woman in 1949.
+In 1949, the Groveland Four were wrongly accused of raping a white woman in 1949.
 One was killed after fleeing, and three were convicted at trial in Tavares.
 The two adults were sentenced to death and the minor to life in prison.
 The Supreme Court of the United States overturned the verdict and ordered a new trial for the two capital defendants.
 One was killed while being transported to Tavares in 1951.
 Walter Irvin survived the shooting by the sheriff and was convicted again at trial.
 In 1955, his death sentence was commuted to life.
 He was paroled in 1968 and died in 1970.
 In 2016, the city of Groveland and Lake County formally apologized to families of all the men for injustice; in 2017, the Florida Legislature issued a formal apology and exonerated the men, calling on the governor to officially pardon them.

 Geography

-Tavares is at (28.801670, –81.733548).
-It sits on an isthmus between Lake Eustis to the north and Lake Dora to the south.
+Tavares sits on an isthmus between Lake Eustis to the north and Lake Dora to the south.
 The city of Eustis borders Tavares to the northeast, and Lake Harris is to the west.

 U.S. Route 441 passes through the north side of Tavares, leading east 6 mi to Mount Dora and west 10 mi to Leesburg.
 Florida State Road 19 joins US 441 through part of Tavares, but leads northeast 5 mi to Eustis and southwest 14 mi to Florida's Turnpike in the outskirts of Groveland.
 Tavares is 32 mi northwest of Orlando and 43 mi southeast of Ocala.

-According to the United States Census Bureau, Tavares has a total area of 35.6 km2; of this, 31.5 km2 are land and 4.1 km2, or 11.62%, are water.
+According to the United States Census Bureau, Tavares has a total area of 35.6 km2, of which 4.1 km2, or 11.62%, are covered by water.